-- Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you will pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - You will be reimbursed the amount you paid less your normal copayment for the vaccine (including administration). - Situation 3: You buy the Part D vaccine itself at your pharmacy, and then take it to your doctor's office where they give you the vaccine. - You will have to pay the pharmacy your copayment for the vaccine itself - When your doctor gives you the vaccine, you will pay the entire cost for this service.
-You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - You will be reimbursed the amount charged by the doctor for administering the vaccine drugs
+- Situation 1: You get the Part D vaccination at the network pharmacy.
+(Whether you have this choice depends on where you live.
+Some states do not allow pharmacies to give certain vaccines.) - For most adult Part D vaccines, you will pay nothing. - For other Part D vaccines, you will pay the pharmacy your copayment for the vaccine itself which includes the cost of giving you the vaccine. - Our plan will pay the remainder of the costs. - Situation 2: You get the Part D vaccination at your doctor's office. - When you get the vaccine, you may have to pay for the entire cost of the vaccine itself and the cost for the provider to give it to you. - You can then ask our plan to pay our share of the cost by using the procedures that are described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.
+For other Part D vaccines, you will be reimbursed the amount you paid less any your normal copayment for the vaccine (including administration). - Situation 3: You buy the Part D vaccine itself at the network pharmacy, and then take it to your doctor's office where they give you the vaccine. - For most adult Part D vaccines, you will pay nothing for the vaccine itself - For other Part D vaccines, you will have to pay the pharmacy your copayment for the vaccine itself. - When your doctor gives you the vaccine, you may have to pay the entire cost for this service.
+You can then ask our plan to pay our share of the cost by using the procedures described in Chapter 7. - For most adult Part D vaccines, you will be reimbursed the full amount you paid.